I can’t remember the exact moment when I realized I didn’t want to work full-time as a clinical physical therapist.

 She left her six-figure salary to work at a few garages to learn the ropes, before eventually opening her own business—Girls Auto Clinic.
 If you’re looking for inspiration for changing paths, I recommend you go read or listen to the whole interview with Banks.

-Finding my own non clinical jobs in healthcare.
+Finding my own path.

 So what path did I decide to pursue?
 With a bit of hustle and good fortune, I landed a job as a research physical therapist after graduation.
 I worked at the VA, teaching people with SCIs how to use robotic exoskeletons.